 Certainly, notwithstanding the social, economic and legal implications that might arise from adoption of this concept of a web of networked organizations, questions arise as to implications for the individual worker.
-It appears to be little coincidence that the discourse of boundaryless is occurring within a context of downsizing and flattening organizational structures.
-The era of careers based in one relatively large organization, what Toffler (1981) to as "second-wave" organizations (emanating from the dawn of the Industrial Revolution until around 1970) appears gone forever.
+It appears to be little coincidence that the discourse of boundaryless is occurring within a downsizing and context of flattening of organizational structures.
+The era of careers based in one relatively large organization, what Toffler (1981) "second-wave" referred to as organizations (emanating from the dawn of the Industrial Revolution until around 1970) appears gone forever.
 Indeed, Miles and Snow (1996) suggest that modern workers face performing tasks in "fourth-wave" organizations, where the hierarchies that have dominated American business in particular, will be eliminated, and the organization as employer is replaced by organization as nothing more than a "skill facilitator," a conduit between individual skill sets and locations requiring those skill sets.